zksecurity/stwo-book/src/air-development/components/index.md

 {{#include ../../../stwo-examples/examples/components.rs:main_end}}
 ```

 The code above for proving the components should look pretty familiar by now.
-Since we need to do everything twice the amount of times, we create structs like `ComponentsStatement0`, `ComponentsStatement1`, `Components` and `ComponentsProof`, but the main logic is the same.
+Since we need to do everything twice as many times, we create structs like `ComponentsStatement0`, `ComponentsStatement1`, `Components`, and `ComponentsProof`, but the main logic is the same.

 Let's take a closer look at how the LogUp columns are generated.